 “Hendley” Street refers to Stratford’s Henley Street, which has a special significance for William Shakespeare enthusiasts.
 This is the street where he was born in 1564 and then grew up in the family home.
 The fine suggests that his father, who came to Stratford from the nearby village of Snitterfield, most likely already lived on Henley Street by 1552, although he may or may not have been at that address by then.

 But what did the document refer to?
 One of the two authors of the Shakespeare Quarterly article, David Fallow, told the Guardian that a “fine” was understood differently in 1552 than it would be today.
 “A fine was simply a charge, a rent or rates.
 There was no moral imputation to John Shakespeare’s fine at all.
-Stratford muckhills in his time were a rentable resources, for which the town could collect taxes.”
+Stratford muckhills in his time were rentable resources, for which the town could collect taxes.”
 As the article suggests, the document also appears to be describing a single muckhill made or built by three Stratford residents, not just separate littering incidents by each of the three people named.

-Moreover, “muckhills,” as the article explains, were more like public compost heaps, as Fallow’s co-author Elizabeth E. Tavares explains in a recent interview about the muckhill story for That Shakespeare Life podcast.
+Moreover, “muckhills,” as the article explains, were more like public compost heaps, as Fallow’s co-author Elizabeth E. Tavares says in a recent interview about the muckhill story for That Shakespeare Life podcast.
 “We think about them as large compost heaps and community heaps that are productively decaying in particular spaces, which ends up being far more productive.
 And the legal records in Stratford are really specific about this.
 They call them muckhills, as separate from garbage.”

-During the course of years covered by the article, from 1550 to 1600, the article suggests that a permanent system of six muckhills—one of them in Henley Street—was established.
+During the course of years covered by the article, from 1550 to 1600, it suggests that a permanent system of six muckhills—one of them in Henley Street—was established.
 Muckhills produced material of value for different purposes.
 John Shakespeare was a “whittawer,” a leather goods maker who specialized in fine leather for products such as gloves.
 Fallow told the Guardian that “while the heap was certainly muck, it was related to Shakespeare’s trade.
 It included urine, which decayed into ammonia, to be used for softening and tanning leather hides, among other processes.”

 The Shakespeare Quarterly article notes that more recent biographies, including The Private Life of William Shakespeare (2021) by Lena Cowen Orlin, former Executive Director of the Folger Institute, which was excerpted on this blog and discussed on Shakespeare Unlimited, and Lois Potter’s The Life of William Shakespeare: A Critical Biography (2012), work to “situate the muckhill fine within its cultural context” in Stratford, including Orlin’s writing “on the ambivalence of the archival record as to the relative legality of the muckhill.”